 Quarles was born in Chicago but lives and works in Los Angeles.
 She received her B.A. from Hampshire College, Amherst in 2007.
 In 2016, she received her M.F.A. from Yale University.
 In the same year she completed a residency at the Skowhegan School of Painting and Sculpture.
 She has received several awards and grants, including a Traveling Fellowship from Yale University.

-A queer-identifying African American artist, Quarles is often mistaken for white because of her light skin color.
 While her female figures are often engaged in erotic acts, carnal pleasure can be tinged with pain.
 “A Shadow of What I Once Was” shows two females embracing on a floor with the lower figure being swallowed up.
 “Pull on Thru tha Night” shows two female figures with one of them bent over, carrying an elongated third body on her back.
 She is supported by a seated figure with her exposed breast dripping blood.

 Her work was on view in “Made in L.A.
 2018” at the Hammer Museum.
 Her “Forced Perspective (And I Know It’s Rigged, but It’s the Only Game in Town)” was one of several trompe l’oeil paintings of flowered ‘wallpaper’ that she made, interrupting domestic space with flattened, multicolored images of nude women entwined with their bodies pushing against physical norms.

 In addition to the Hammer Museum, her work has appeared in group exhibitions in New York’s New Museum of Contemporary Art, the Studio Museum in Harlem, LAXArt, Rubell Family Collection, and the Armory Center for the Arts in Pasadena.